 Self-confidence is a skill.
 It can be defined as the ability to believe that you can accomplish any task, no matter what the adversity.
 As it is a skill, self-confidence can be learned.
 Here Dr Ivan Joseph, Athletic Director and head coach of the Varsity Soccer team at Ryerson University, shows you how to convince yourself: “I am the captain of my ship and the master of my destiny”.

 Growthink has helped over 500,000 entrepreneurs start, build or exit their company.
 Here they present a 22-minute guide to completing a business plan in 1/10 of the time it would take most people.
 Tackles the three main stumbling blocks of festering business plan motivations: lack of time, not knowing what to write, and being clueless on the financials.

 Josh specialises in teaching people from all walks of life how to master practical knowledge and skills.
 In this talk, he shares how having his first child inspired him to approach learning in a whole new way.
 The talk takes 9 minutes to get going, but when it does, the four simple steps to rapid skill acquisition could help make learning new skills less intimidating.

 With a better memory, you can be a better leader and quicker-thinking creative.

-Presented by five-time winner of ‘Sweden’s Best Memory’, this Ted talk will tell you learnable techniques to give you supreme memory power and at the same time, give the ancillary benefit of deeper insight into the inner workings of your beautiful brain.
+Presented by the five-time winner of ‘Sweden’s Best Memory’, this TED talk will tell you learnable techniques to give you supreme memory power and at the same time, provide the ancillary benefit of more in-depth insight into the inner workings of your beautiful brain.

 Sinek's amazingly simple idea, The Golden Circle, is grounded in the biology of human decision-making and is changing how leaders and companies think and act.

-Jim Carrey giving an erudite, moving address on the key to living a fulfilling life.
-Just three minutes he’ll take, to absolutely melt your heart: “Life doesn’t happen to you, it happens for you.”
+Jim Carrey gives an erudite, moving address on the key to living a fulfilling life.
+Just three minutes, he’ll take, to melt your heart: “Life doesn’t happen to you; it happens for you.”